Inventory Management Software for Retail Stores: Features, Pricing, and How to Choose

 Content @ Claimlane

 Inventory is cash sitting on shelves.
-When it’s mismanaged, it silently erodes margin.
+When it's mismanaged, it quietly erodes margin.

 What Is Inventory Management Software for Retail Stores?